energy engineering consultants

 SolaireHolman 1 Owner’s Engineer

-SolaireHolman 1 project is rated at 50 MW net output and consists of consists of twenty-six (26) KACO blueplanet 2200 TL3 skid-mounted power stations.
+SolaireHolman 1 project is rated at 50 MW net output and consists of twenty-six (26) KACO blueplanet 2200 TL3 skid-mounted power stations.
 The Point of Interconnection is AEP’s 69 kV Bronco substation.
 EPE led this project from the planning phase to the design / engineering / procurement phase, all the way to getting the project shovel ready and acted as owner’s engineer throughout the construction phase.
 The project energized in March 2017 and began commercial operation in April 2017.

 Rock Creek Wind TRV RRV

 Located in Missouri, the Rock Creek Wind project consists of 150 Vestas V110 turbines, each rated at 2,000kW for a total wind project size of 300MW.
 The project Point of Interconnection is a new station on the TMO Nebraska City – Mullin Creek – Sibley 345kV transmission circuit.

 Located in multiple counties, this wind project consists of 94 wind turbines, each rated at 1,600 kW for a total wind project size of 150.4 MW.
 The project’s point of Interconnection (POI) is a 138 kV substation.
 The results of EPE’s transient stability analysis revealed that all the wind turbines utilized by the project will remain online for the time specified by NERC to meet the LVRT/HVRT and LFRT/HFRT requirements; thus, the project is found to be in compliance without any necessary re-enforcements.

 Substation | distribution

 System Protection & Coordination